-Management assesses the recoverable amount of each CGU and management contracts by using value-in-use calculations for each CGU and management contract.
+Management assesses the recoverable amount of each CGU and management contracts by using value-in-use calculations.
 Value-in-use is assessed on a discounted cash-flow based calculation.
-These calculations use cash flow projections based on financial budgets for a six-year planning period.
+These calculations use cash flow projections based on financial budgets for a five-year planning period.
 Where appropriate, cash flows were extrapolated into perpetuity by using a terminal growth rate model.
 A key input used in the models to determine the value-in-use of the CGUs is the pre-tax discount rate applied to management's forecasted cash flows, which reflects the current market assessments of time value of money and the risk specific to the CGU.
 The growth rate and terminal growth rate is based on historical information.